danvau7/very-secure-php-ini/README.md

 # very-secure-php-ini
 how to properly and securely configure the entire php.ini file for the latest version of PHP

-# Introduction:

-1. This is the single best place to go to look up php.ini values: http://php.net/manual/en/ini.list.php.
-See what each value that you want to learn about does, if current values in your php.i.ni file have been deprecated in the current release, etc.

 # Most Important Values - (Draft)

 expose_php = Off